SHaRe-RL: Structured, Interactive Reinforcement Learning for Contact-Rich Industrial Assembly Tasks: Introduction

 \endgroup High-mix low-volume (HMLV) industrial assembly, which is ubiquitous in small and medium-sized enterprises (SMEs), remains one of the most difficult challenges for autonomous robots~\cite{Peterson2020}.
 These settings demand near-zero failure rates, high precision across diverse product variants, and strict compliance with safety regulations, all while operating under inherent environmental uncertainty~\cite{Elguea-Aguinaco.etal2023,Braun.Wrede2023}.
 The challenge is exacerbated by the fact that SMEs typically lack automation experts, yet depend on production flexibility to remain competitive.
 Consequently, such tasks are still carried out almost exclusively by human operators.
 Growing labor shortages further intensify the need for robots that can adapt to changing assembly requirements, but today’s industrial systems remain notoriously inflexible.

 Reinforcement learning (RL) promises adaptable robots that can handle uncertainty and even outperform hand-designed controllers or teleoperation~\cite{Rajeswaran.etal2018}.
-However, deploying RL in real-world industrial settings remains difficult due to sample inefficiency, brittle or engineered reward functions, and the risks of unsafe exploration in contact-rich interactions~\cite{Vecerik.etal2018, Luo.etal2018}.
+However, deploying RL in real-world industrial settings remains difficult due to sample inefficiency, under- or overspecified reward functions, and the risks of unsafe exploration in contact-rich interactions~\cite{Vecerik.etal2018, Luo.etal2018}.

 In order to close this gap, prior work has emphasized the importance of injecting domain knowledge into RL~\cite{Braun.Wrede2020}.
 Notably, two powerful forms of prior knowledge commonly exist in industrial settings: process structure, captured by production experts during engineering time through established formalisms~\cite{Finkemeyer.etal2005}, and operator expertise, provided through demonstrations and online corrections~\cite{Beierling.etal2024}.
 Each of these has proven effective in isolation~\cite{Braun.Wrede2023,Luo.etal2024}, but they have not been combined with modern, sample-efficient RL under real-world safety constraints.